Pacific ministers commit to move ahead with pact without US

 "We expect to engage with members here in many cases on bilateral basis," he told reporters.
 "The president made the decision, which I certainly agree with, that bilateral negotiation is better for the United States than multilateral negotiations."

-He added: "But we certainly expect to stay engaged and I believe that at some point that there'll be series of bilateral agreements with willing partners in this part of the world."
+"But we certainly expect to stay engaged and I believe that at some point that there'll be series of bilateral agreements with willing partners in this part of the world," Lighthizer added.

-On Monday, the China-led 16-member Regional Comprehensive Economic Partnership will meet in Hanoi to further their discussions on a separate deal seen as an alternative to TPP.
+The China-led 16-member Regional Comprehensive Economic Partnership will meet Monday in Hanoi to further their discussions on a separate deal seen as an alternative to the TPP.
 It is expected to be finalized by the end of this year.

 "I think confidence we have shown in this meeting for the multilateral trading system for regional economic cooperation within APEC can be a very good and strong signal that we are united and we are steadfast in fighting trade protectionism and reducing trade risks," said Chinese Deputy Trade Minister Wang Shouwen.